How the Reserve Bank’s New Toy can Affect Home and Investment Property Ownership

 As we know, one of the Reserve Bank's functions is to regulate monetary policy and keep inflation within certain parameters.
 In undertaking these tasks, the Reserve Bank constantly scans the economic environment and assesses its stability.
 It also evaluates potential threats to such equilibrium.

 In an attempt to ward off a potential housing bubble, caused in part by easy accessibility to credit and low interest rates, the Reserve Bank is intending to act.
-It proposes to introduce a new policy which will require all Banks to adhere to what is known as a Loan To Value Ratio or in popular speak "LVR" when making loans.
+It proposes to introduce a new policy which will require all banks to adhere to what is known as a loan-to-value ratio, or 'LVR'

-The LVR tool is meant to reduce demand because it's held there will be less people able to meet the borrowing criteria and therefore, less demand for credit.
+1. The LVR tool is meant to reduce demand because there will be less people able to meet the borrowing criteria and, therefore, less demand for credit.
 This is meant to translate into less demand to purchase realty.

 Houses are no different from any other necessary economic good.
 When demand for the good outweighs supply, an imbalance occurs and prices tend to climb.
 In Auckland, current demand for property far outstrips supply.

-Whilst LVR may reduce some individual's ability to borrow and thus may diminish the demand for credit by those individuals, it does not follow that a demand-supply balance will result.
-Those who do not have equity or a large enough deposit (eg: First home buyers) will not be in a position to purchase but there will be those who are financially able to buy another slice of Auckland and buy they will.
+Whilst LVRs may reduce some individuals' ability to borrow and thus may diminish the demand for credit by those individuals, it does not follow that a demand-supply balance will result.
+Those who do not have equity or a large enough deposit (e.g. first home buyers) will not be in a position to purchase, but there will be those who are financially able to buy another slice of Auckland - and buy they will.
 After all, this has been the traditional Kiwi way to fund retirement.
 Accordingly the demand-supply imbalance will continue to exist and prices will continue to rise.
 To damp down house prices where a demand imbalance exists, one needs to increase supply.
 Attacking demand solely will be of no benefit.
-I've canvassed this issue in previous blogs and vlogs and in particular, in my Unitary Plan vlog.
+I've canvassed this issue in previous blogs and vlogs and in particular, in my Auckland Unitary Plan vlog

-3.On the basis that individuals will be just able to meet LVR requirements, their home purchases will tend to comprise more of what we know as rental stock.
-They will tend to buy only what they would have otherwise rented because this is all their purchasing power will permit.
-This is despite the anticipated changes to the Kiwisaver Scheme.
-When this occurs, one would expect the pool of people who have rented to decrease ( eg: they will now be home owners) thus providing more rental stock.
+scheme.
+When this occurs, one would expect the pool of people who have rented to decrease (i.e. they will now be home owners) thus providing more rental stock.
 However, given that migration into Auckland is expected to continue to increase and assuming there will not be an immediate supply of rental houses being built, the pool of houses available to rent will decrease.
-Thus, the demand-supply imbalance will persist..
-This will permit Landlords to increase rental prices, causing the lengthening of the rental cycle by renters.
+Thus, the demand-supply imbalance will persist.
+This will permit landlords to increase rental prices, causing the lengthening of the rental cycle by renters.
 Renters for life here we come.